Apomorphine (Under the tongue)

 - Do not use more than 1 dose of this medicine to treat an "off" episode.
 Do not use more than 5 doses of this medicine per day.

-- Your doctor may also give you other medicines (including trimethobenzamide) 3 days before starting this medicine and for up to 2 months to prevent nausea and vomiting.
+- Your doctor may also give you other medicines (including trimethobenzamide) if needed, 3 days before starting, or during treatment with this medicine and for up to 2 months to prevent nausea and vomiting.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.